awareframework/aware-client/README.md

-AWARE-Light Framework for Android Client
+AWARE Framework for Android Client
 ======================

-AWARE-Light is an Android framework dedicated to instrument, infer, log and share mobile context information, for application developers, researchers and smartphone users.
-AWARE-Light captures hardware-, software-, and human-based data.
+AWARE is an Android framework dedicated to instrument, infer, log and share mobile context information, for application developers, researchers and smartphone users.
+AWARE captures hardware-, software-, and human-based data.
 It encapsulates analysis, machine learning and simplifies conducting user studies in naturalistic and laboratory settings.
 The platform can be integrated with MySQL database.

 # Getting Started

-You can get the source code of all the components that make the AWARE-Light client from GitHub.
+You can get the source code of all the components that make the AWARE client from GitHub.
 ```bash
 $ git clone https://github.com/awareframework/aware-light-client.git
 $ cd aware-light-client